quantum-boost/multinode/README.md

 - [Client reference guide](python-client/README.md) - dependencies, project structure, deployment lifecycle and more.
 - [An example with distributed compute](example-project/README.md) - subtasks spawned dynamically at runtime.

-### Use cases

-Multinode is designed for applications that run tasks that:
-- are **triggered on demand by the user** of the application;
-- take of the order of **minutes or hours** to complete;
-- require **expensive hardware** that should be provisioned only when required.

-For example, Multinode can be used within:
-- a document/image/video processing app
-- a data analytics app
-- a scientific computing app

 ### Architecture